Health Insurance

 • Emergency services

-You can apply for CHIP through the Health Insurance Marketplace or through your local Medicaid office.
-The marketplace will also determine if you qualify for an individual ACA insurance plan based on your income, so you won't need to apply separately.
+You can apply for CHIP through the health insurance marketplace or through your local Medicaid office.
+The marketplace will also determine if you qualify for an Affordable Care Act (ACA) insurance plan based on your income, so you won't need to apply separately.

 Basic Health Program (BHP)

-The Basic Health Program (BHP) is available through the Affordable Care Act (ACA).
-It provides low income insurance for people who do not qualify for Medicaid, CHIP or other minimum essential coverage.
-Currently, only two states offer a BHP: Minnesota (MinnesotaCare) and New York (The Essential Plan).
+A Basic Health Program (BHP) is a type of program that provides low income health insurance for people who do not qualify for other options.
+Only two states currently offer a BHP: Minnesota (MinnesotaCare) and New York (The Essential Plan).

-You may be eligible for a BHP if you are a citizen or lawfully present noncitizen and do not qualify for Medicaid, CHIP or other minimum coverage programs.
-Your income must be between 133% and 200% of the FPL.
-If you are a lawfully present noncitizen and are not eligible for Medicaid due to status, you may qualify for a BHP.
-In this case, your income must be below 133% of the FPL.
+You may be eligible for a Basic Health Program if you are a citizen or lawfully present noncitizen and do not qualify for Medicaid, CHIP or other programs.
+Your income must be between 133% and 200% of the federal poverty level.

-A BHP covers at least the 10 essential health benefits provided by the ACA.
+A Basic Health Program plan is required by law to cover at least the 10 essential health benefits provided by the ACA.

 • Hospitalization